gregdionne/mcbasic/examples/benchmark/circle/README.md

 native:        4.0 seconds

 There's not much difference between the bytecode and native versions due to the numeric-intensive SIN and COS computations.
-Most of the difference between the interpreted and the compiled version is due to the choice of using fixed-point compuations for the compiled version instead of floating point.
+Most of the difference between the interpreted and the compiled version is due to the choice of using fixed-point computations for the compiled version instead of floating point.

 ## Angle Addition Formulae